Kedhar193/BellaBeat_DataAnalytics_casestudy_python/README.md

 ### overall observations

-**1.** users donot get recommended 8 hrs sleep
+**1.** Users donot get recommended 8 hrs sleep

-**2.** heart rate and weights are in recommended range .
+**2.** Heart rate and weights are in recommended range .

-**3.** users are taking less number of steps and excercise on weekends .
+**3.** U are taking less number of steps and excercise on weekends .

-**4.** users are most active around 7-9 p.m .
+**4.** Users are most active around 7-9 p.m .

-**5.** users are taking more number steps at this time too 7-9 p.m .
+**5.** Users are taking more number steps at this time too 7-9 p.m .
 This probably indicates that most of the active users are working class women and they do excercise after they are done with work at office .

 ### Suggestions (ACT phase)